 As we have lunch, slurping some cheap goulash soup, I try to go to a deeper level.
 But my newfound lunchmates were reluctant, rather discussing the weather.
 The weather?!?
 Fuck that!

 Only then I realize, I don’t know any of these people, not really, nor do they know me.

-Despite being surrounded by people, it feels lonely.
+Despite being surrounded by people, I felt lonely.

 Playground socializing is so easy compared to when adulting.
-As a four-year-old, you throw sand at some kid, say sorry, share a popsicle and friendship in 5 minutes.
+As a four-year-old, you throw sand at some kid, say sorry, share a popsicle.
+Boom, 5 minute friendship.

 Even in your late twenties and thirties, there are fewer opportunities for friendship.
 It even takes longer to create them.

 But no matter what age, we all need friends.

 It is nice to be invited by people you feel comfortable with.
 To connect and spill your heart.
 But as you struggle to make new friends, it can feel like you are destined to be forever alone.